 Florida Realtors believed rising interest rates would moderate demand and prices, but I think it’s unlikely.
 The Fed has promised continuous low rates and said inflation is not an issue.
 There is pent up demand, low construction numbers and rising savings and wages to lay down on a Florida home.

 Real Estate Sales Charts June 2021

 New House Listings

-Always an important indicator of market trends, new listings rose slight in February.
-This is still down 5% from last year.
-There were 374 more homes listed during the month.
+Always an important indicator of market trends, new listings rose slightly again in June.

 Housing inventory Keeps Sinking

-The pandemic is no doubt a factor too, as new work at home workers and independent business owners seek to leave inner cities in the North (Manhattan, Boston, Washington, Chicago, Cleveland, Indianapolis, Minnesota, etc) to find single detached homes anywhere.
+If buyers are buying houses and condos in Florida, it means they’re seeling in the North (Manhattan, New York, Boston, Philadelphia, Atlanta, Chicago, Washington, Baltimore, New Jersey, Cleveland, Indianapolis, Minneapolis, etc) to find single detached homes anywhere.
 They’re looking for safety from Covid 19 and more room and nice weather to work in.

 The forecast for the next 3 months is stronger than normal, leading into a 6 month growth period of unusual intensity.
 The 5 year real estate market outlook for Florida looks promising.
 This should encourage buyers to pay more and sellers to demand more for hard to find houses.